 The table below shows how VML graphics appear when placed in a table.
 Resizing the browser, and/or adjusting the browser setting for font-size, will show some of the problems associated with using VML.

 This page has been designed for Internet Explorer 6 running in Quirks mode, with viewport set to 800x600, and Normal text size.
-The preferred font face is set to Tamoha, size x-small (roughly equivalent to 10pt - but points do not apply to screen sizes).
+The preferred font face is set to Tamoha, size x-small (roughly equivalent to 10pt text in Microsoft Word with 100% zoom - but points do not apply to screen sizes).
 Other browsers (Netscape, FireFox, Opera etc.) may display the VML objects out of place initially - this is the number one problem with VML graphics: Display in other browsers.
 Adjusting the text-size and browser viewport will usually, but not always, bring things back into shape.
-In FireFox 3 be sure to set "Zoom text only" from the View menu.
+In FireFox 3 (and later versions) be sure to set "Zoom text only" from the View menu.

 The WordArt will remain where it should be as the browser window changes size, and as the font size is changed (using View->Text-size from the browser's menu).
 But the text box appears to move around the page, or rather, the page moves around the text box.

-Similarly, the arrow and oval autoshapes also appear to move around as the browser and font are resized.
+Similarly, the arrow and heart autoshapes also appear to move around as the browser and font are resized.

 In browsers other than IE5.5 and later (up to IE9) the graphics are replaced (if that option is chosen) by low quality .gif images.
-The Text Box, and it's contents, is replaced by a single image, which means that any links in the text box will fail in browsers like IE10, IE11, Firefox, Netscape, Konqueror, Safari etc. These images are shown below:
+The Text Box, and it's contents, is replaced by a single image, which means that any links in the text box will fail in browsers like IE10, IE11, Firefox, Netscape, Konqueror, Safari, Chrome etc.

 Also note, if validation is important, WordArt will not display in Internet Explorer if a valid XHTML doctype is used, though the other forms of VML graphics will.